-There is a simple solution to this problem.
-If you get a U.S. IP address, you can continue to access American websites and internet services, even though you are outside of the country.
+If you have an US IP address, you can access American websites and internet services, even though you are outside of the country.
 A Virtual Private Network (VPN) can mask your existing IP address and assign you one from a location of your choice.
 VPN services operate servers in many countries, so you can access restricted content in lots of countries just by selecting the right server location.

 VPN’s also encrypt your internet traffic, making it unreadable to hackers, government agencies, ISPs, and any other snoopers.